Anderson-A/hello-world/README.md

 # hello-world
-This will be my GitHub account where I have what I've worked on!
+This is my GitHub account where I have what I've worked on!